In the hands of the Turks

 When Private Creedon, 9th Infantry Battalion, took shelter in a dugout on June 1915, he had suffered a blow to the head and been wounded in both hands.
 He dozed while he waited for dusk, when he woke, to his horror he was looking down three Turkish rifles.

-Maryborough volunteers, for the European War Top left F.W.
+Maryborough volunteers, for the European War, identified top left F.W.
 Neal, centre D.B.
-Creedon
+Creedon.
+Negative number: 46473, State Library of Queensland.

 Fellow prisoner Private Jonas Palfrey Havard, a New Zealander, kept Creedon's belongings and on his own release handed them, including his brief diary, to another POW, Sergeant John Halpin, 12th Light Horse Regiment, who promised to return them to Bart's mother Kate Cowhey in Maryborough.